GoogleChrome/web.dev/src/site/content/en/blog/ads-case-study-stale-while-revalidate/index.md

   - jimper
 hero: hero.jpg
 thumbnail: thumbnail.jpg
-alt: Dew on a thin leaf in macro.
+alt: Dew on a thin leaf in macro
 description: |
     This case study explains how Google increased key ads business metrics by optimizing the performance of their third-party ads script with stale-while-revalidate.